Belkommunmash BKM-321: Interior

 There are three doors of the swivel-sliding type, similar to those in the MAZ-103 bus.
 The 2011 version has doors similar to those in the MAZ-203 bus.

 In most trolleybuses (except those designed for the cities of Moscow, Chisinau and Balti) the front half of the front door is allocated to the entry and exit of the driver from the cabin.
-The bus has a low level floor at all the entrances, and the floor height is 36 inches above ground level.
+The bus has a low level floor at all the entrances, and the floor height is 36 cm above ground level.
 Also there is a folding ramp at the entrance to the middle door.

 The interior floor is of bakelized plywood with a thickness of 12 millimeters (0.5 inch), which is attached to the base body.
 The ceiling is made of plastic in gray and white colors.
 The handrails are made of thin steel pipe, painted with polymer paint, which improves their resistance to corrosion, mechanical wear and sunlight.
 The bottom rails are attached to the floor and the top rails to the ceiling.
 Vertical rails can be equipped with buttons to signal the driver to stop the bus on demand.
 Horizontal rails can be equipped with leather handles for added convenience.
 In 2011, the design of handrails and glass partitions was changed to match the bus MAZ-203.

 The saloon has 26 seats and the full capacity of the bus is 115 (or 101, in accordance with the requirements of the UNECE).
 Ventilation is by a large sliding window.
 There are no roof hatches because of the layout of electrical equipment on the roof.

 It is possible to install air conditioning for the driver and for the passenger compartment.
 The heating system in the passenger compartment is represented by three coils, two of four kilowatts and one of six kilowatts.
 The driver's cab has an electric heater with a capacity of six kilowatts.